pnappa/social-minefield/blog.md

 If `<iframe>`s are necessary for your site to use, you can allow your OWN site to host itself in an iframe.
 Amazon do this, for example.
 They don't use CSP, but implement it using the `X-Frame-Options: SAMEORIGIN` header.
 It's good news, because Amazon suppports 1-click purchasing, so if there was no protection against Clickjacking, we'd be spending a lot more money on random crap!

+## Why is this the behaviour?
+Facebook intentionally allows other sites to embed the like button on any page, as that's what like buttons on website are for.

+What isn't clear, is why this is default behaviour.
+To prevent someone else embedding your website on theirs, you need to add a HTTP header, as described earlier.
+This is opt-in security, or, insecure by default.

+This is not okay.
+Clickjacking has been a well known attack in security circles since 2008.

+#### So, what's the solution?

+Browsers make it default that only same-origin sites will be able to embed sites.
+That is, it's fine for [amazon.com](https://amazon.com) to have embed an iframe of `amazon.com` on itself.

+As it's possible to opt in, it means existing websites that being able to be embedded on other people's sites will set a HTTP header that says "allow any website to embed me".
+In fact, we already have that HTTP header: `Content-Security-Policy: frame-ancestors *`.

+My proposed behaviour is making websites effectively have the header `Content-Security-Policy: frame-ancestors 'self'` set implicitly.

+I suggest the following timeline:

+##### Now
+Add a deprecation warning to embeds that do not specify `Content-Security-Policy: frame-ancestors *` that are hosted on non-same-origin sites.
+It should suggest a well-written post that is translated in as many languages as possible, and clearly readable from a beginner's perspective.

+A bad example is the CORS warning message that pops up, and its MDN page it suggests.
+While pretty in-depth, it is pretty abstract and kind of hard to understand for beginners.

+##### Mid-late 2024
+Switch over to the proposed behaviour.
+Make it log a warning in the console.
+If you're particularly brave, perhaps make it spawn an alert modal or display a banner to indicate to non-technical users that the site is broken and needs fixing. 🙃

+That's it.
+That will fix the default insecure nature of Clickjacking, and make me happy.

 ## Why hasn't Facebook fixed this?
 Because they're using `<iframes>` to track people across the web.
 If they nuke the feature, they'll break old sites using the feature (who plonked it on their site many years ago), and potentially lose some tracking data.